basarat/typescript-book/docs/types/generics.md

 declare function parse<T>(name: string): T;
 ```

 In this case you can see that the type `T` is only used in one place.
 So there is no constraint *between* members.
-You would be equivalent to a type assertion in terms of type safety:
+This is equivalent to a type assertion in terms of type safety:

 ```ts
 declare function parse(name: string): any;